-A customer service representative will complete your registration.
+Patient Access Representative will complete your registration.
 They will provide waiting room instructions and our Post-Anesthesia Unit guidelines, as well as information about how to follow our electronic status board color codes.
 Once you are registered, you'll remain in the lobby until we call your name.